Laburnum Grove: Cast

-Novelization
+Novelisation

 In 1936, Heinemann, London issued, in hardcover, J. B. Priestley's Laburnum Grove "based on the famous stage play & film" by Ruth Holland.
-This book marked the second "collaboration" between Holland and Priestley, as she had three years before novelized his play Dangerous Corner.
+This book marked the second 'collaboration' between Holland and Priestley, as she had three years before novelised his play Dangerous Corner.
 Ms. Holland was at the time known for at least one work of popular contemporary fiction of her own, The Lost Generation, a wartime novel.
 She was also, by way of Priestley's second marriage, his sister-in-law.

 Reception

 Writing for The Spectator in 1936, Graham Greene gave the film a good review, noting that "here at last is an English film one can unreservedly praise".
 Greene characterized the film as "thoroughly workmanlike and unpretentious", and praised director Reed for his difficult and successful adaptation of Priestley's original play.